History of RHS

 Financial Advocates of Southeast Idaho (FASI) 501(c)3

-We have an association with and provide two board members to this nonprofit entity, primary services provided are Representative Payee Service for clients receiving Social Security Benefits.
+We have an association with this nonprofit entity, primary services provided are Representative Payee Service for clients receiving Social Security Benefits.
+RHS donates funds in the form of scholarships for FASI clients’ payee services, who are in financial need and who meet eligibility requirements.
 They serve over 200 recipients throughout Southeast Idaho.
 Est. 1998.
-FASI also functioned as the fiscal agent for multiple grant to the BHCC we continue to partner with FASI for grants to benefit agencies and clients in our community.
+FASI also partners with RHS for the annual RHS Hustle for Mental Health fundraiser for non-profit organizations.

 - 2018 – $9,350 raised for the BHCC

 - 2019 – $10,000 + for QRF Phoenix

 - 2020 – No Hustle for Mental Health held due to Covid 19 shutdown

 - 2021 – $10,500 raised for Soldiers of Hope

 - 2022 – $7850 raised for Bikers Against Bullies Idaho Falls and Community Youth in Action (CYA)

 - 2023 – $12,625 raised for St. Vincent de Paul Idaho Falls